 What's the Difference Between a Checking Account and a Money Market Account?

-Checking accounts and money market accounts are two different types of bank accounts that share a few features.
+Checking accounts and money market accounts are two distinct types of bank accounts that share certain features.

-Checking accounts are designed to be the center of your financial life.
+Checking accounts are intended to serve as the core of your financial activities.

-Money market accounts are closer to savings accounts, but still, give you some flexibility when it comes to accessing your money.
+Money market accounts are similar to savings accounts, but still allow some flexibility in accessing your funds.

 A checking account is a type of deposit account at a bank designed for easy, immediate, and regular access.